10 Major Ports In Europe

 Longitude: 9.9619°

 The port of Hamburg operates for a range of dry and wet cargo coming from global locations.
-The port is spread over 74 sq. km and an additional area of 90 sq. km for future expansion.
-The inception of this global marvel dates back to the year 1189 with sea travel across river Elbe.
+The port is spread over 74 sq. km and has an additional area of 90 sq. km for future expansion.
+The inception of this global marvel dates back to the year 1189 with sea travel across the river Elbe.

 Cargo Handling

 The cargo operations at Hamburg port in 2020 come from more than 7300 vessels.
 This also translates to nearly 236 million MT of dry and liquid goods of various types.
-The Hamburg port is the biggest in Germany with a sea-going cargo of more than 126 million MT.
+The Hamburg port is the biggest in Germany, with a sea-going cargo of more than 126 million MT.

 Network and Layout